Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	Therefore, before choosing the AMI that we will create our instance from, it is important to fully understand the use case of the instance.

 +	####	Where do you get an AMI?

+	We can use Amazon's pre-built AMIs,purchase them from the Amazon Market place, Create your own, or get them from  the Community AMI pool.

+	+	**Pre-built:** Amazon offers a number of pre-built AMIs to launch our instances.
+These AMIs include Linux and Windows options, with various  sub-options to tailor our setup.

+	+	**AWS Marketplace:** The AWS Marketplace offers a digital catalog with thousands of software solutions listed.
+These AMIs can offer specific  use cases to help us get started quickly.

+	+	**Create your own:** An AMI is an anonymized, block-level copy of the root volume of a _donor machine or golden instance_.
+It is a virtual machine (VM) that you've configured with the specific OS and application content that you want placed on the AMI.
+When you create an AMI, Amazon EC2 stops the instance, snapshots its root volume, and finally registers the snapshot as an AMI.

+	+	**Community AMIs:** People all over the globe create community AMIs.
+These AMIs are not vetted by AWS and are used at your own risk.
+These AMIs can offer many different solutions to various problems, but use them with great care.
+They should be thoroughly reviewed for security concerns when using them in any production or corporate environment.